sprout-uci/APEX/README.md

 Description of each testcase:

 - simple_app: corresponds to a toy proof of execution, i.e., (1) execute "dummy_function", (2) compute proof of execution token via attestation, (3) output the token (in this case, write it to P3OUT (p3_dout[7:0] in vivado simulation window).
 At the end of simple_app's simulation, P3OUT (over time) should store the correct authenticated token value: "B29641FABECD66607521F0CAEA21590C6AEB0F79DE4D0A435251B94B6D6F636B".
+This corresponds to a token computed over attested memory with exec=1 (valid proof of execution).
 See utils/get_token_simple_app.py for how this token is generated.
 In this testcase, you need to run the simulation for 800ms (in simulation time, not real-time) to generate the authenticated token value on P3OUT.